0x424/random_mac_gen/README.md

 # random_mac_gen

-Input the number of mac addresses you desire to generate.  \
+Input the number of mac addresses you want to generate.
-It prints out them.